aimms/how-to/Articles/175/175-select-variables-and-constraints-for-math-program.rst

 To select the constraints (variables) to be applied in a math program, you can create a set as a subset of ``AllConstraints`` (``AllVariables``) and use that set in the declaration of the math program instead of ``AllConstraints`` (``AllVariables``).
 The below below example shows two sets ``ModelConstraints`` and ``ModelVariables`` being used in the math program ``Sample_Math_Program``.

-You can either manually select the constraints and variables to be included in these subsets or use the definition like below to include all the constraints and variables present in a particular section or declaration section.
-Using a definition is recommended as it offers scalability - any new constraint or variable added inside that section will be automatically added to the subset and thereby used in the math program generation.
+You can either manually select the constraints and variables to be included in these subsets or use a definition like below to include all the constraints and variables present in a particular section or declaration.
+Using a definition is recommended as it offers scalability - any new constraint or variable added inside that section will be automatically added to the subset and thereby used in the math model.
 You also do not need to worry about selecting variables with a definition in both the subsets.

 .. code-block:: aimms